rozbb/readtomyshoe/README.md

 ### Other setup

-This requires a custom version of everything related wasm-bindgen because the `MediaSession` API has not yet been merged into `web_sys`.
-Do the following:

-* `cargo install --locked trunk cargo-watch wasm-bindgen-cli`
+We need a few utilities for building the website.
+Run the following:

-* `rustup target add wasm32-unknown-unknown`
+* `rustup target add wasm32-unknown-unknown`.
+This installs the WASM target so Rust knows how to output code for the browser.
+* `cargo install --locked trunk`.
+The `trunk` utility packages the frontend assets of the website.
+* If you're on an M1 Mac, run  `cargo install --locked wasm-bindgen-cli`.
+This is because `trunk` doesn't know how to download the bindgen CLI itself ([tracking issue](https://github.com/thedodd/trunk/pull/375)).

 ### Dev Setup